-To determine if the results are statistically significant, we build a model that generates data randomly under the assumption the statement in the null hypothesis is true (the proportion of registered Republicans is 0.42).
+To determine if the results are statistically significant, we build a model that generates data randomly under the assumption the statement in the null hypothesis is true (the proportion of students who pass is 0.5).
 Call this model the null model.
 Then compare the results of the randomly generated data from the null model to those observed to see if the observed results are unusual.